9 Health Benefits of Protein

 See here for a summary of the research on how much protein is “sufficient” for the elderly.

-Further to this, insufficient dietary protein also raises the risk for osteoporosis and bone loss throughout adulthood (16).
+Further to this, insufficient dietary protein intake also raises the risk for osteoporosis and bone loss throughout adulthood (16).

 Since protein plays a dual role in bone and muscle formation, ensuring an adequate intake can help to reduce the risk of age-related bone and muscle mass loss.